The Pararescue

 Pararescuemen (PJs) are United States Air Force Special Operations Command (AFSOC) and Air Combat Command (ACC) operators tasked with recovery and medical treatment of personnel in humanitarian and combat environments, and have included NASA missions to recover astronaut recovery water landings.

-As members of Air Force Special Operations, Pararescue (PJ) specialists rescue and recover downed aircrews from hostile or otherwise unreachable areas.
+As members of the United States Air Force Special Operations Command, Pararescue (PJ) specialists rescue and recover downed aircrews from hostile or otherwise unreachable areas.

 The transformation from a recruit to a Pararescue Expert is a demanding one.
 From hands-on-experience to college credit for a path to degree, the gauntlet begins here.